-powerful and flexible search funct ion

-could also be used to identify over or conflicting statements. lapping

-Find in Project ×

-Requirements Teature -

-Status Status Status Created

-Status: Approved

-Any person studying who is under the age of 27 with student i Approved REQ117 - The system must provide a mechanism allowing stude Approved REQ112 - 2000 hours mean time between failure.
-Approved 8/05/2015

-Status: Mandatory

-REQ110- Wherever possible existing security definitions should Mandato ry 2/05/2003

-This means that a requirement can be changed without there being the need to modify other related requirements.
-It al applies to a Software (System) Requirements Specification and require that it can be changed easily.
-Enterprise Architect can assist with both these issues; the Requirements themselves ca easily be located through the search facility, and the text and properties changed easily.
-The System Requirements Specification is automatically generated from the mode so by simply changing one or more requirements and regenerating the document it will be updated.

-Traceable A Requirement is a specification of ofa
+The requirements should be independent of each other, and not have overlapping statements that conflict with each other or restate the same need.
+A degree of analysis will be required as there will inevitably be some overlap, but this can be kept to a minimum by creating requirements in hierarchies and working systematically.
+Enterprise Architect has a number of features that can assist with this, including the Relationship Matrix, which will help to identify overlap.
+The powerful and flexible search function could also be used to identify overlay or conflicting statements.
+Requirements Requ Object Status Created ☐ Status: Approved Any person studying who is under the age of 27 with student i REQ117 - The system must provide a mechanism allowing stude REQ112 - 2000 hours mean time between failure.
+8/05/2015 8/05/2015 9/04/2003 ☐ Status: Mandatory ☐ Status: Mandatory REQ110- Wherever possible existing security definitions should Mandatory 2/05/2003 Modifiable This means that a requirement can be changed without there being the need to modify other related requirements.
+It also applies to a Software (System) Requirements Specification and requires that it can be changed easily.
+Enterprise Architect can assist with both these issues; the Requirements themselves can easily be located through the search facility, and the text and properties changed easily.
+The System Requirements Specification is automatically generated from the model, so by simply changing one or more requirements and regenerating the document it will be updated.
+Traceable A Requirement is a specificat ion of a characteristic or behavior, and does not exist in isolation but is typically related to up-process entities such as stakeholders, business drivers and goals, and down-process entities such as Use Cases and components.
+Enterprise Architect allows elements to be traced in any direction and provides a number of powerful tools to visualize the traces, including the Relationship Matrix, the Traceability Window and the Requirements diagram itself.
+The Insert Related Elements facility can be used to automatically construct a diagram of traces.